gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

 .. admonition:: Tasks

     #.
-Modify the code to display 12 instead of 0 when the clock is in the 12 0'clock position.
+Modify the code to display 12 instead of 0 when the clock is in the 12 O'clock position.